battlecode/battlecode-server-2017/specs.md

 -------------
 * **1.0.0** (1/6/2014) - Initial specs released
 * **1.0.1** (1/6/2014) - Basic improvements and fixes
--   * Improve game finish message so that it does not always say the game ends on tiebreaks.
+    * Improve game finish message so that it does not always say the game ends on tiebreaks.
--   * Removing references to mining and capturing in RobotController documentation.
+    * Removing references to mining and capturing in RobotController documentation.
--   * Changing bytecode penalty to 0.00005.
+    * Changing bytecode penalty to 0.00005.
 * **1.1.0** (1/7/2014) - Minor API Changes
--   * Removing references to old things. maxEnergon and isEncampment in RobotType are now maxHealth and isBuilding.
+    * Removing references to old things. maxEnergon and isEncampment in RobotType are now maxHealth and isBuilding.
 RobotInfo now tells action delay.
--   * Fix non-milk tiebreaker code so that tiebreaks are functional.
+    * Fix non-milk tiebreaker code so that tiebreaks are functional.
--   * HQ and Noise towers no longer herd or farm milk (update engine to comply with specs).
+    * HQ and Noise towers no longer herd or farm milk (update engine to comply with specs).
--   * Added more detailed unit descriptions in specs as well as fixing typographical errors.
+    * Added more detailed unit descriptions in specs as well as fixing typographical errors.
--   * Improve Java documentation.
+    * Improve Java documentation.
--   * Added an example for action delay in the specs.
+    * Added an example for action delay in the specs.
--   * You can now sense the locations of the broadcasting robots instead of just the robots.
+    * You can now sense the locations of the broadcasting robots instead of just the robots.
--   * You can now sense your own and your opponent's milk quantity.
+    * You can now sense your own and your opponent's milk quantity.
 * **1.1.1** (1/9/2014) - Various fixes and updates + client speed-up
--   * Fix typographical errors and add clarifications in specs.
+    * Fix typographical errors and add clarifications in specs.
 Note that noise towers and cowboys (soldiers) both have an actiondelay penalty related to bytecodes.
 PASTRs split milk in the case of overlap.
 RobotType attackDelay values now are consistent with game constants.
--   * Minor bug fixes.
+    * Minor bug fixes.
 MethodCosts.txt boolean values updated.
 If a PASTR dies because its run method returned, the opponent will be rewarded milk.
--   * Hats are no longer free to wear.
+    * Hats are no longer free to wear.
--   * Client changes and optimizations: The "U" key now cycles between "important cows", "all cows", "no cows".
+    * Client changes and optimizations: The "U" key now cycles between "important cows", "all cows", "no cows".
 In addition, you can remove maps from the client launcher without clicking one first.
--   * Self destructing to destroy an opponent PASTR correctly rewards milk now.
+    * Self destructing to destroy an opponent PASTR correctly rewards milk now.
--   * Fixed bug with cow movement algorithm to comply with specs (behavior of cows on a noise tower's attack square, and no longer splitting cows proportionally based on angle).
+    * Fixed bug with cow movement algorithm to comply with specs (behavior of cows on a noise tower's attack square, and no longer splitting cows proportionally based on angle).
--   * Everything but the HQ regenerates health now.
+    * Everything but the HQ regenerates health now.
--   * You can now save match files outside of your home directory.
+    * You can now save match files outside of your home directory.
+* **1.1.2** (1/9/2014) - Cows are now too scared to be close to any HQ (see Cows section).
+Spawn rate increased, but HQ can no longer attack during spawn delay.

 Appendices
 ------------